bethanyalicehall/e-commerce-ms4/README.md

 - [GitHub](https://github.com/) - to host the repository.
 - [GitPod](https://gitpod.io) - to write the code and use GIT to commit and push to GitHub.
 - [Heroku](https://www.heroku.com/platform) - to deploy the project to a live site.
-- [MongoDB Atlas](https://www.mongodb.com/atlas/database) - used as the database platform.
+- [ElephantSQL ](https://www.elephantsql.com/) - used as the database platform.
 - [Balsamiq](https://balsamiq.com/) - used to produce the wireframes.
 - [Coolors](https://coolors.co/) - used to create a colour palette for the website.
 - [dbdiagram](https://dbdiagram.io/home) - used to create a diagram for the database schema.